willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 `52.6369:1.1398`

+**BE CAUTIOUS**: GetMyWeather must have location data in latitude:longitude format.
+If you provide incorrect values, you will get the following error message returned:
+`error: invalid location data supplied`

 #### What if I only have the zip code or address?
 Can I use that?

 GetMyWeather only uses latitude and longitude.
 Therefore, you will need to convert a user's location value into latitude and longitude before making a request to the API.